Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Large- limit

+This result is similar to a theorem by Tricomi \cite{tricomi1985}.
 For the current model, $\mathcal{C}^*$ can be continuously deformed to that shown in the right panel, which means that the integral in the above relation takes contributions only from the residues at $z=0,-\frac{1}{\alpha},-\frac{1}{\gamma}, \infty$.
 Solving the integral we find

 where we have used the shorthands

 For the remaining three quantities $a$, $a^*$ and $\mathscr{N}$, we need three independent equations.
 As $g(z)$ is now known, two equations are found immediately from the limiting behaviour of the resolvent as given in \eqref{endpoint}.